Measuring social activity

 To activate Social Activity, you’ll first need to determine which collaboration applications you want to use Social Activity.
 There are currently three types of content you can use with Social Activity - Blogs Entries, Message Board Messages, and Wiki Pages.
 Activation is a la carte - so you can use it on one, two, or all three applications.
 Social Activity tracks three metrics from within each of these applications two are for the user - Participation and Contribution - and the other, Popularity, is for the asset involved.

 Let’s activate Social Activity for Blogs Entries.
 Check the box next to Blog Entry.
 You now have options to set point values and limits on several different actions for blogs.
 You’ll notice each item on the list has dropdowns you can use to set the number of participation and contribution points; popularity points are tied directly to contribution points.
 In addition to that, you can expand the box by clicking Limits in the top right of each list item.
-You can use this to set a limit on how many times a user can perform this activity with a specific asset and receive the requisite points.
-For some activities, you can set limits on both participation and contribution points, but on new content creation, you can only set limits on participation points.
+You can use this to set a limit on how many times a use can perform this activity with a specific asset and receive the requisite points.
+For some activities, you can set limits on both participation and contribution points but on new content creation you can only set limits on participation points.

-It might not be immediately obvious, but for all actions that do not involve the creation of a new asset, all of the contribution points go to the original asset creator and all popularity points go to the original asset.
+It might not be immediately obvious, but for all actions that do not involve the creation of a new asset, all of the contribution points always go to the original asset creator and all popularity points go to the original asset.
 That means if Votes on a Blog is set to have 1 Participation point and 5 Contribution points (and therefore 5 Popularity points), the user who votes on the asset will receive 1 participation point, the user who created the asset will receive 5 contribution points, and the asset will receive 5 popularity points.

 It’s easy to assign points–you can arbitrarily assign points for just about anything–the challenge is making the points significant in some way.
 As mentioned before, the primary purpose of social activity tracking is to make sure that users who regularly contribute to the portal and participate in discussions are recognized as such.
 So the central piece of the social equity display is the User Statistics portlet.

 The User Statistics portlet displays a list of users ranked by an amalgamation of their participation and contribution scores.
 By clicking on the Configuration icon for the portlet, you can change some of the specifics of the rankings.
-There are five check boxes that you can enable or disable:
+There are four check boxes that you can enable or disable:

 Rank by Contribution: If this is checked, a user’s contribution score will be used as a factor in calculating their rank.